Field Studies Centre and Year

 For COVID-19 safety, the FSC has the capacity to conduct Rapid Antigen Testing onsite and an agreement with a local pathology provider should PCR testing be required.

 The requirement for specialist equipment is minimal.
 As well as general packing advice, recommended gear lists are supplied to each cohort during the term preceding that cohort’s departure.
-Gear lists are drawn up in consultation with Trinity’s Head of Outdoor Education and are planned for multi-use across Trinity’s Outdoor Education, Duke of Edinburgh and Cadet programmes.
+Gear lists are drawn up in consultation with Trinity’s Head of Outdoor Education and are planned for multi-use across Trinity’s Outdoor Education, Duke of Edinburgh and Cadet programs.
 It is strongly recommended that parents purchase their son’s gear via a reputable outdoor equipment supplier.
 Trinity families have the option of purchasing equipment direct from Equipped Outdoors, a direct supplier of outdoor equipment, who ensure sizing, name label the ordered items, and deliver direct to the Woollamia Field Studies Centre, ready for each student’s arrival.

 The recommended gear list and order form can be downloaded here